Estimated Tax Payments for US Expats: Rules, Deadlines & More

 5. Paying Estimated Taxes with Cash

 You can submit cash payments in person at certain retail partners.
 To do this, you must be registered online with ACI Payments, Inc. There is a transaction limit of $1,000 per day, so amounts greater than this would have to be split up over multiple days.
-The IRS advises that you should never send cash payments through the mail.
+The IRS advises against sending cash payments through the mail.